Full Coverage Car Insurance

 Personal injury protection (PIP)

-Some states offer personal injury protection instead of MedPay.
+Some states offer personal injury protection (aka PIP) instead of MedPay.
 This coverage will help pay medical bills from a covered loss for you and your passengers.
 It also might pay other expenses while you recover from your injuries—like childcare costs, or lost income.

 Uninsured and underinsured motorist coverage